S H hand1 hand2 handcombind R E

 Consultant Physician in Sexual Health and HIV, Honorary Senior Lecturer

 Dr Vanessa Apea is a consultant physician in Genito-urinary and HIV medicine and research lead in Sexual Health at Barts Health NHS Trust.
 She is also an honorary senior lecturer at Queen Mary University of London.
-Dr Apea is a former Fulbright scholar and has a Masters in Public Health from Harvard University.
+Vanessa is a former Fulbright scholar and has a Masters in Public Health from Harvard University.

-She has an established track record of exploring and promoting health equity in marginalised populations, with a a particular research interest in participatory approaches In addition, she has 15 years’ experience of successful collaborative working with community stakeholders, third sector agencies, health economists, sociologists, health psychologists and commissioners to advocate for racially minoritised communities in the UK, Canada and Ghana.
+She has an established track record of exploring and promoting health equity in marginalised populations with a particular research interest in participatory approaches; receiving an NHS 70 Windrush Award for her contribution to improving health equity.
+In addition, she has 15 years’ experience of successful collaborative working with community stakeholders, third sector agencies, health economists, sociologists, health psychologists and commissioners to advocate for racially minoritised communities in the UK, Canada and Ghana.
+Dr Apea is a member of the NIHR CRN Advisory Group for Research Inclusivity and Participation at Study Sites and the clinical representative on London’s Fast Track Cities Initiative Stigma Subgroup.

 Professor Jane Anderson